 To create the programs, students drag visual blocks of code into place, linking them to create the program.
-If they don't have a device, they can still program simple in-app games.
-Teachers should know that students are instructed to tap and hold a confirmation message saying they have adult help if they're under 13.Continue reading Show less
+If they don't have a device, they can still program in-app games using 3D or augmented reality (AR).

 Dragging blocks of code into place and customizing bit and pieces -- such as colors, directionality, and sounds -- is the standard for teaching basic coding, and that's just the way Tickle does it.
 The interface isn't all that unique, but the implementation sets it apart, allowing students to see that code runs all kinds of devices and tools.